nextstrain/ncov/narratives/ncov_trees-background_it.md

 L'immagine qui sopra mostra un'illustrazione schematica di un albero di trasmissione.
 Ciascun cerchio rappresenta un caso (una persona infetta), e le linee orizzontali indicano la durata della loro infezione.
 Casi connessi indicano la trasmissione da una persona alla successiva
 <!--The illustration above shows a sketch of a transmission tree.
 Each circle represents a case (infected person), with horizontal lines indicating the duration of their infection.
 Connected cases represent transmissions from one person to the next.-->
 <br> <br>
-Qui vediamo una immagine completa dellàalbero di trasmissione.
+Qui vediamo una immagine completa dell' albero di trasmissione.
 In pratica, comunque, solo un sottoinsieme dei casi vengono censiti (identificati in blu); l'albero di trasmissione non è noto e sono disponibili solo stime rozze sul computo dei casi.
-Le sequeze genomiche ci permettono di inferire alcune parti dellàalbero di trasmissione.
+Le sequeze genomiche ci permettono di inferire alcune parti dell'albero di trasmissione.
 In questo esempio abbiamo evidenziato tre mutazioni sull'albero (piccoli rombi).
-Siccome le sequenze che hanno le stesse mutazioni sono piuà strettamente relazionate, queste mutazioni ci permettono di raggruppare i campioni in gruppi di virus simili che appartengono alle stesse catene di trasmissione.
+Siccome le sequenze che hanno le stesse mutazioni sono più strettamente relazionate, queste mutazioni ci permettono di raggruppare i campioni in gruppi di virus simili che appartengono alle stesse catene di trasmissione.
 <!--Here, we see the full picture of the transmission tree.
 In practice, however, only a subset of cases are sampled (blue); the transmission tree is unknown and typically only rough estimates of case counts are available.
 Genome sequences allow us to infer parts of the transmission tree.
 In this example, three mutations (little diamonds) are indicated on the tree.
 Sequences that have the same mutations are more closely related, so these mutations allow us to group samples into clusters of closely related viruses that belong to the same transmission chains.-->
 </p>
 </div>